-- Not all staff and visitors need training in all things but must know how to keep food safe when doing their particular job.
+- Not all staff and visitors need training in all things but they must know how to keep food safe when doing their particular job.

-- Train your team before you:
+- · You need to train your team before you:

 - start making and selling food,

-- introduce or change a procedure,
+- introduce or change a procedure.

-- whenever you think your staff need it.
+- whenever you think you/your staff need it.

 - Training should include good food safety practices like:

-- hand washing,
+- hand washing and wearing clean clothing,

-- · keeping away from food when sick,
+- keeping away from food when sick,

+- keeping foods separate in the food preparation area,

-- cleaning,
+- cleaning and sanitising,

 - sourcing, receiving and tracing food,

-- · checking that process steps are managing risks,
+- checking that process steps are managing risks,

 - what to do if something goes wrong.

+- Some processes and equipment used will need staff to undergo specialised training, for example, some heat treatment processes such as UHT, retorting etc.

 - You can train staff any way that works for your business.
 You could consider:

-- work under supervision,
+- working under supervision,

-- buddy training,

-- courses (in-house or external),

-- videos, games and quizzes can all be used as training methods too.

-• If you are a one person business you can try using online training tools, food safety courses or seek help from a consultant.
+- buddy training, - · courses (in-house or external), - using videos, games and quizzes as training methods. - If you are a one person business you can try using online training tools, food safety courses or seek help from a consultant.